Urunga Boardwalk Replacement

 The memorial plaques that have not been collected by their owners, are to be safely stored by Council during the demolition stages.

-Council seeking information and contact details of the families connected to these plaques.
+Council is seeking information and contact details of the families connected to these plaques.
 We are asking the community with any information of the ownership of these plaques, to contact Council to discuss future plans or express their wishes regarding these important memorials.

 Reuse and Recycling